-Join the Des Moines Community Playhouse in Honoring Playhouse Legends tonight, July 21.
+Join the Des Moines Community Playhouse in Honoring Playhouse Legends on Saturday, July 21.
 The event begins at 4:00 PM with a cocktails and hors d'oeuvres reception.
 The program follows at 4:30 PM.
 Tickets for Honoring Playhouse Legends are $25 per person and may be reserved online at dmplayhouse.com or by calling The Playhouse ticket office at 515-277-6261.

 Begun last summer and continuing until The Playhouse's 100th birthday in 2019, the theatre honors individuals whose talent and devotion to the theatre over a long period of time display the high standards of entertainment, professionalism, and quality that Des Moines audiences expect.
 Individuals being honored in 2012 are Ruthanne Silverstein, Maxwell Schaeffer, and Lloyd Von Hagen.
 The Playhouse is also remembering the contributions of three actors who are no longer with us: Michael Cornelison, Pearl Faessler, and Toni Pickard.

 Ruthanne Silverstein -- known to friends and fans as Torchie -- has had many memorable roles at The Playhouse including Mame Dennis in two productions of "Auntie Mame" and, most recently, Jeannette Burmeister in "The Full Monty."
 Her first Playhouse show was in 1958, "Guys & Dolls."
 Other shows include "Damn Yankees," "You Can't Take It With You," "Plaza Suite," "Lend Me a Tenor," "I Hate Hamlet," and "Crazy for You."
 Silverstein also spent many hours over the past 50 years, sewing costumes.